Sivvus/taput/README.md

     remove          remove blocks of data from the image (requires -s <n>[,<n>]..) up to 10 blocks can be selected list            list image content
-    help            display this help and exit
 options:
     -o <addr>       implies creating a block header,
                     <addr> sets the origin address
     -n <name>       implies creating a block header,
                     <name> sets a block name
-    -s <n>[,<n>]..  selects the block numbers (up to 10)
+    -s <n>[,<n>]..  selects the block numbers (up to 10) --help          display this help and exit
 ```